Warick-TH/BCS-ML/README.md

 ### (3) Data for model training and testing

-This part contains the processed input and output data required for model training and testing.
+This part contains the  input and output data required for model training and testing.

 ### (4) Data for model verification